 Expenditure under the Network Innovation Allowance is capped to 0.7% of each network's Base Revenue each year.
 Provided that expenditure is within this cap, and that a 25% / 75% ratio of internal / external expenditure is maintained then 90% of the eligible costs are funded in year.
 In addition to the 10% unfunded element, any excess of expenditure outside the cap, or the internal / external ratios is disallowed.
 As such the impact of the NIA on RORE for our networks is very limited, as it relates to a relatively low level of unfunded expenditure.
-For more information on our Innovation activity, please see page 44 in our SPO.
+For more information on our Innovation activity, please refer to section 5 (pages 53-56) in our SPO.